Andre Gray: Burnley

 On 21 August 2015, Gray joined Championship club Burnley on a three-year contract for an undisclosed fee – believed to be a club-record £6 million deal – double the previous record jointly held by George Boyd and Steven Fletcher.
 Gray signed on the eve of Brentford's Championship clash at Turf Moor but wasn't eligible to make his debut against his former club, having signed too late.

-Gray's former club Luton Town revealed their financial windfall after the striker's transfer to Burnley.
+His former club, Luton Town, revealed their financial windfall after the striker's transfer to Burnley.
 A club statement read: "We are guaranteed to receive a shade over £1.1 million from the fee which will be spread over three seasons; an initial figure approaching £300,000 followed by two of just over £400,000 each".

-On 29 August 2015, Gray made his Burnley debut in a 2–1 away victory over Bristol City.
+On 29 August, Gray made his Burnley debut in a 2–1 away victory over Bristol City.
+He had turned down a move to Bristol City earlier in the month before signing with Burnley.
 He followed up his debut by scoring his first goal for the club in second half stoppage time to complete a 3–1 home win over Sheffield Wednesday two weeks later.
 Gray's goalscoring run of eight goals in eight matches during October and November helped Burnley keep pace with the league leaders.
 A further seven goals in nine matches from late December to early February, including a hat-trick in a 4–0 win over Bristol City increased his goalscoring tally to 15, as Burnley chased the automatic promotion positions in the Championship table.
 Gray scored eight goals in Burnley's remaining matches to help them reach the Championship summit, including one on the final day of the 2015–16 season as Burnley secured the Championship title after a 3–0 away win over Charlton Athletic.
 During this time, Gray was named Championship Player of the Year and won the Golden Boot award after finishing as Championship top scorer with 25 goals, including the two he scored in his appearances for Brentford.

 Gray made his Premier League debut on the opening day of the 2016–17 season in a 1–0 home defeat to Swansea City.
 One week later, he followed up his Premier League debut by scoring his first Premier League goal in a 2–0 home win over Liverpool.
-Gray scored his first Premier League hat-trick in a 4–1 victory over Sunderland on 31 December 2016 to become the first Burnley player to score a Premier League hat-trick and the first Burnley player to score a top flight hat-trick since Peter Noble in 1975.
+He was supported by manager Sean Dyche after being suspended for historical offensive tweets.
+Gray scored his first Premier League hat-trick in a 4–1 victory over Sunderland on 31 December to become the first Burnley player to score a Premier League hat-trick and the first Burnley player to score a top flight hat-trick since Peter Noble in 1975.
 Gray finished the 2016–17 season with 36 appearances and 10 goals, helping Burnley to finish 16th in the Premier League.